-- Weekend Possession: The nonprimary parent gets the children on the 1st, 3rd and 5th weekends of the month (starting on Friday nights) throughout the year
+Weekend Possession – The nonprimary parent gets the children on the 1st, 3rd, and 5th weekends of the month (starting on Friday nights) throughout the year

-- Weekday Possession: The nonprimary parent gets the children every Thursday, usually overnight, during the school year.
+Weekday Possession – The nonprimary parent gets the children every Thursday, usually overnight, during the school year.

 The standard possession order changes when the non-primary parent lives more than 100 miles from the child’s primary residence.
 There is no weekday possession and weekend possession may be reduced to one weekend a month.
 To make up time for the parent who lives too far away to have possession of their children during the school year, that parent has possession for every spring break and has 6 weeks of extended summer possession.

 For children under three, the court looks at over a dozen different factors to make an appropriate order.
-There is no standard, but typically the possession order that starts off with more frequent, shorter periods of possession and works up to the standard order as the child ages.
+There is no standard, but typically the possession order starts off with more frequent, shorter periods of possession and works up to the standard order as the child ages.

-When there is an impaired parent or safety of the child is an issue, the court will put provisions in place to allow the parent to see the child under supervision or with restrictions.
+When there is an impaired parent or the safety of the child is an issue, the court will put provisions in place to allow the parent to see the child under supervision or with restrictions.

 While the standard possession order is the guideline from which to start, if your custody case goes to Court, the facts will determine whether or not you can convince a judge to award a possession schedule different from the standard.
 Some judges are fans of a 50/50 schedule; some are not.
-No two families are alike, and at Lazar Law we are not afraid to ask for more or less possession time if the facts are on your side.
+No two families are alike, and at Lazar Law, we are not afraid to ask for more or less possession time if the facts are on your side.

 Parents can always agree to a custom parenting time schedule through settlement.
 Settlement agreements can be reached through negotiations, the collaborative law process, and mediation.
-When parents work through agreement, we can craft a possession schedule that meets your family’s unique needs.
+When parents work through an agreement, we can craft a possession schedule that meets your family’s unique needs.
 The options are endless.
-Lazar Law can help you craft a possession order that works best for you, your co-parent and your children.
+Lazar Law can help you craft a possession order that works best for you, your co-parent, and your children.